-Biological CDR options also present the highest degree of maturity (B2 is green, Figure 2), as 496 they are already deployed on different scales.
-Also, most of the BECC options are technically 497 mature (B2 mostly green, Figure 2) and may build on already established bioenergy and 498 infrastructure (Thrän et al., 2020).
-However, in case of macroalgae and paludiculture based 499 BECC, the infrastructure for biomass supply would still need to be substantially developed (e.g., 500 rewetting peatlands, launching offshore rings for macroalgae farming) (B3 is yellow/light red, 501 Figure 2; e.g., Buck and Buchholz, 2004).
-Further development effort is also needed for DACC 502 options to enhance their cumulative CO2 capture capacity (B2 is light green and light red, Figure 503 2).
-There are nineteen DACC pilot plants in operation in other countries (e.g., in Iceland and the 504 US; IEA, 2021), but only few small low-temperature-DACC modules (as necessary for DACC-505 HVAC) tested in laboratories, which makes this option ready for deployment within a decade or 506 later (Heß et al., 2020; Dittmeyer et al., 2019).
-Enhanced rock weathering (ERW) have been 507 tested in a few field studies, however, achieved mixed results indicate a need for further 508 investigations (Andrews and Taylor, 2019; Löschke & Schröder, 2019).
-509 storage infrastructure would still need to be developed, including determining the storage sites and construction of injection wells, preparation of the monitoring system around the storage location, and establishing CO2 collection networks to deliver CO2 to storage sites (B3, B4.1 are
+Biological CDR options also present the highest degree of maturity (B2 is green, Figure 2), as they are already deployed on different scales.
+Also, most of the BECC options are technically mature (B2 mostly green, Figure 2) and may build on already established bioenergy and infrastructure (Thrän et al., 2020).
+However, in case of macroalgae and paludiculture based BECC, the infrastructure for biomass supply would still need to be substantially developed (e.g., rewetting peatlands, launching offshore rings for macroalgae farming) (B3 is yellow/ light red, Figure 2; e.g., Buck & Buchholz, 2004).
+Further development effort is also needed for DACC options to enhance their cumulative CO_2 capture capacity (B2 is light green and light red, Figure 2).
+There are 19 DACC pilot plants in operation in other countries (e.g., in Iceland and the US; IEA, 2021), but only few small low-temperature-DACC modules (as necessary for DACC-HVAC) tested in laboratories, which makes this option ready for deployment within a decade or later (Dittmeyer et al., 2019; Heß et al., 2020).
+ERW have been tested in a few field studies, however, achieved mixed results indicate a need for further investigations (Andrews & Taylor, 2019; Löschke & Schröder, 2019).

+Additionally, BECC and DACC need the integration of the carbon storage elements (see GEOSTOR, Figure 2), whether it be domestically or abroad.
+In Germany, many elements of storage infrastructure would still need to be developed, including determining the storage sites and construction of injection wells, preparation of the monitoring system around the storage location, and establishing CO_2 collection networks to deliver CO_2 to storage sites (B3, B4.1 are red, Figure 2).